INNVTV/NetCore-Clean-Architecture/README.md

 **Note:** When added to your Dependency Injection Container MediatR will automatically search your assemblies using for **IRequest** and **IRequestHandler** and other MediatR naming conventions.
 This builds up your library of commands and queries for use throught your project.

-**Optimaization:** Seperating Commands from Queries allows you to optimize how you access your data store between each access type.
+**Optimization:** Seperating Commands from Queries allows you to optimize how you access your data store between each access type.
 You may also choose to have different data stores for reads vs writes.
 Perhaps Reads will ALWAYS hit a Redis Cache or Search Provider and part of the responsibility of Writes are to ensure these are kept up to date.
 You may use the same ata store but opt for Entity Framework for your Reads and ADO.NET for your Writes.
 Or you can go full Event Sourced and build up snapshots, projections and aggregates from your Event Store.

 ## MediatR Pipeline Behaviors for Cross-Cutting Concerns
 MediatR gives you the ability to inject functionality into it's processing pipeline such as pre-request and post-request handlers.  this allow for  on the requests coming in, or post-process the request on the way out.
 We can define pipelines to help manage cross-cutting concerns such as logging, authorization and caching.